 All generation resources that have an RPM Resource Commitment must offer into PJM's Day Ahead Energy Market.
 Demand Resources that have an RPM Resource Commitment must be registered in the Full Program Option or Capacity Only Option of the Emergency or Pre-Emergency Load Response Program and thus available for dispatch during PJM-declared emergency events.
-Please refer to the Manual for Scheduling Operations (M-11) for details on PJM Energy Market participation.
+Please refer to the Energy & Ancillary Services Market Operations Manual (M-11) for details on PJM Energy Market participation.